The final step of the risk assessment process is the monitoring, analysis and evaluation of interventions (Figure 12.1)

-As described in The Road Safety Management System, monitoring and evaluation is the ‘systematic and ongoing measurement of road safety outputs and outcomes (intermediate and final), and the evaluation of interventions to achieve the desired focus on results’ (GRSF, 2009).
+As described in The Road Safety Management System, monitoring, analysis and evaluation is the ‘systematic and ongoing measurement of road safety outputs and outcomes (intermediate and final), and the evaluation of interventions to achieve the desired focus on results’ (GRSF, 2009).
 These tasks are often overlooked, but are essential for the effective management of road safety.

-Earlier chapters have provided information on the role of monitoring and evaluation in road safety management, including its importance as part of road safety targets and programmes (The Road Safety Management System, and to a lesser extent, Road Safety Targets, Investment Strategies Plans and Projects and Design for Road User Characteristics and Compliance); and the role it plays in data requirements (Identifying Data Requirements).
+Earlier chapters have provided information on the role of monitoring, analysis and evaluation in road safety management, including its importance as part of road safety targets and programmes (The Road Safety Management System, and to a lesser extent, Road Safety Targets, Investment Strategies Plans and Projects and Design for Road User Characteristics and Compliance); and the role it plays in data requirements (Identifying Data Requirements).
 This chapter concentrates on the evaluation process at the network and project level, and includes information on the importance of this process as well as how to undertake monitoring and evaluation.

 The purpose of the monitoring and evaluation process is to: